saucelabs/elemental-next/frontend/docs/updated-tips/2-download-a-file/javascript/readme.md

 ## Summary

-A similar approach can be applied to some other browsers with varying configurations.
+A similar approach can be applied to some other browsers with varying configurations to download a file into a temp directory, automaticaly close the browser, and delete the directory,

 Happy Testing!